Skip to content

 Example: Master has $100,000 equity and trades 1.0 lot.
 Follower has $23,000 equity (balance was $25,000 but has $2,000 in open loss).
 Follower receives 0.23 lots.

-When it fails: Equity fluctuates with every tick on open positions.
-A position opened during a drawdown will be smaller than it would have been with balance %.
-If multiple trades are opened in sequence during a losing streak, each will be slightly smaller than the last — compounding position reduction in the direction you may not want.
+When it fails: Equity moves with every tick on open positions.
+A position opened during a drawdown comes out smaller than it would under balance %.
+Open several trades in sequence during a losing streak and each is smaller than the last, compounding the reduction in the direction you may not want.

 Fixed Risk Percentage